CarolCupas/carolcupaswebsite/_drafts/obra-en-construcción.md

 permalink: posts/under-construction

 ---
 ¿Have you heard the phrase "no one can give what they don't have"?
 Sometimes, I have had high expectations of people, especially from the near ones (family and friends).
-However, in more than one occasion, I have been disappointed and felt terrible.
+However, on more than one occasion, I have been disappointed and felt terrible.

-It's inevitable don't waiting anything of no one and ... who loves, hope to be corresponded, who extends a hand, hope that your hand be extreched by another one but the reality it's not always so. ¿Solution?
-Never wait nothing of no one.
+It's inevitable don't wait for anything of no one and ... who loves, hope to correspond, who extends a hand, hope that your hand being stretched by another one but the reality it's not always so. ¿Solution?
+Never wait for anything of no one.

-I don't excluse myself, certainly, I've disappointed to many people at some point, what important is not to jugde ourselves, but, put us in the position of that person and reflect.
+I don't exclude myself, certainly, I've disappointed many people at some point, what important is not to judge ourselves, but, put us in the position of that person and reflect.
 All have a personality formed by what we learned since our childhood at home to what we experienced then.
-If we expect being accepted as we are, we should be willing to accept to others as they are as well.
+If we expect being accepted as we are, we should be willing to accept others as they are as well.

 ¿Has escuchado la frase que dice "**_nadie puede dar aquello que no tiene_**"?
 Algunas veces he tenido expectativas altas de personas, principalmente de las más cercanas (familia y amigos).
 Sin embargo, en más de una ocasión me he decepcionado y sentido fatal.